BerenLuthien/HiddenMarkovModel_TurboCoding/README.md

 ![](pics/forward3.png)

 Turbo decoding is a belief propogation algorithm.
 The Turbo decoder consists of two decoders.
-One decoder makes use of the output of the other deocoder's output as a prior information (alike initialization).
+One decoder makes use of the output of the other deocoder's output as a prior information (which is requested in the forward algorithm).
 Then the two decoders propogate information in this "turbo" way, and eventually output a robust decoding result.

 ![](pics/Turbo.jpeg)